 Violent video games may also lead players to grow more comfortable with violent behavior and thinking.
 This may unfold with players feeling violence is acceptable.
 Violent video game exposure also has the capacity to shape attitudes; it is capable of reinforcing (or introducing) racist beliefs and negative stereotypes.

 Teens today are exposed to gambling unlike past generations.
 Virtual slot machines can be accessed from just about any computer.
 The ability to wager a bet can be gained from smartphones.
 The popularity of gambling appears to hinge on the fact that it looks and feels so similar to playing video games.
 Indeed, teenagers who play more video games may tend to gamble with greater frequency.

 What’s the Bottom Line?

 Not all video games are bad, like so many of the headlines lead you to believe.
 The most important concept parents need to keep in mind is this: It matters what kind of video games your teen plays.
 While violent video games have been shown to produce negative outcomes, others may do a lot of good.

 In addition to the positive outcomes listed above, some video games can boost interest in sports and physical activity.
 Some video games that encourage physical involvement, such as the Wii Fit Plus, EA Sports Active 2, and Your Shape: Fitness Evolved may help users maintain a healthy weight.
-There are games that inspire users to learn world history, treat others more kindly, and understand the challenges facing the LGBTQ community.
+There are games that inspire users to learn world history, treat others more kindly, and understand the challenges facing the LGBTQIA+ community.
 Several video games are even being used in medical settings.
 When children exercised using video games to treat symptoms related to developmental delays and coordination disorders, their conditions improved.